AnyChart/docs.anychart.com/Stock_Charts/Supported_Series.md

 ```
 {sample}STOCK\_Supported\_Series\_01{sample}

-You can see that the whole stock is somewhat divided in two parts, where one contains ohlc and line series and the second one has column in it, while both parts have identical x-Axis and are being scrolled simultaneously.
+You can see that the whole chart is somewhat divided in two parts, where one contains ohlc and line series and the second one has column in it, while both parts have identical x-Axis and are being scrolled simultaneously.
 This can be done using plots.
 You can read about them [here](#Chart_Plots).
 Also one of our plots has two axes.
 You can find information about managing axes [here](../Axes_and_Grids/Axes).

-### Stock series adjusting
+### AnyStock series adjusting

-Stock series are much alike normal series of Basic charts, except for having "hovered" and "selected" state.
+Series in AnyStock chart are much alike normal series of Basic charts, except for having "hovered" and "selected" state.
 So we can adjust the colors of the series in normal state, adjust the tooltips, etc. Let's now create a sample with adjusted colors and tooltips.

 ```
     // create column series